C.C. Curtis: Millwood

-In 1885, Hiram C. Smith and A.D.
-Moore established the Kings River Lumber Company in Millwood, a bustling lumber boomtown that became Curtis's next home in the mountains.
-He built his photography studio on top of a flat rock across from the Sequoia Hotel, where travelers often came to have their pictures taken by the nearby General Grant tree and the stumps of logged giant sequoias.
-The loggers had cut "picture trees" with unnecessarily large undercuts to serve specifically as photo backdrops.
-Between the years of 1887 and 1893, Curtis divided his time between photographing the mountains in the summer and the wheat fields of the San Joaquín Valley in the winter.
+In 1885, Hiram C. Smith and A. D. Moore established the Kings River Lumber Company at Millwood.
+Curtis later established a photography studio there on a flat rock opposite the Sequoia Hotel.
+He photographed residents and visitors at nearby Grant Grove and among the stumps of logged giant sequoias.

+Some felled sequoias had large undercuts that were used as photographic backdrops and became known as "picture trees".
+Between 1887 and 1893, Curtis divided his time between photographing the Sierra Nevada during the summer and working in the San Joaquin Valley during the winter.

 Exhibition trees

 Mark Twain Tree

-In 1891, the American Museum of Natural History purchased the rights to cut down the Mark Twain Tree for display.
-Curtis photographed the entire process of this significant event, and his images went on to be exhibited at the museum, bringing him fame and financial success through the sale of photos of the tree.
+In 1891, the American Museum of Natural History acquired the rights to have the Mark Twain Tree felled for exhibition.
+Curtis photographed the felling, and his photographs were later exhibited at the museum.
+He also sold prints of the images.